- The F-1 Economic Hardship Work Authorization is a type of work authorization granted by USCIS for severe economic need.

 - The student has demonstrated that the employment is necessary to avoid severe economic hardship due to unforeseen circumstances beyond the student's control and has demonstrated that on-campus employment is unavailable or otherwise insufficient to meet the needs that have arisen as a result of the unforeseen circumstances.

-Employment authorized under Economic Hardship may be used on- or off-campus, but is limited to 20 hours per week during the fall and spring semesters (during official breaks, ex. winter break, spring break, and summer break, students may work full-time).
-Work does not have to be related to the student's field of study and does not affect eligibility for OPT or CPT.
+- Employment authorized under Economic Hardship may be used on- or off-campus, but is limited to 20 hours per week during the fall and spring semesters.
+During official breaks (eg., winter break, spring break, and summer break) students may work unlimited hours.

 - If the Reves Center will support your application, the advisor will write a supporting letter and issue you an I-20 recommending Economic Hardship Work Authorization.
 You will then mail this to USCIS along with the items from the required items checklist below.